American Institute of Architecture Students: NASA

-From NASA to ASC/AIA
+ASC/AIA

-In 1958 the student organization is renamed the Association of Student Chapters, AIA (ASC/AIA), with the goal of bridging members to the AIA upon graduation.
-However, staff and leaders of the AIA are concerned in the early years about a separate student organization.
-It is believed this will conflict with the objective of encouraging students to maintain their memberships with both organizations.
-At the 1960 student convention (held on the campus of the University of California at Berkeley) the AIA board of directors proposed to abolish the ASC/AIA.
-John Richards, FAIA, then president of the AIA states, "[the student affiliations] of the past had not been as successful as had been hoped, and that it was feeling of the staff of the AIA that student organization structure was in need of improvement."
+In 1958 the student organization was renamed the Association of Student Chapters, AIA (ASC/AIA), with the goal of bridging members to the AIA upon graduation.
+However, staff and leaders of the AIA were concerned about a separate student organization, believing it would conflict with the objective of encouraging students to maintain their memberships with both organizations.
+At the 1960 student convention at the University of California at Berkeley, the AIA board of directors proposed to abolish the ASC/AIA.
+John Richards, FAIA, then president of the AIA, stated, "[the student affiliations] of the past had not been as successful as had been hoped, and that it was feeling of the staff of the AIA that student organization structure was in need of improvement."

 Students leaders lobbied to convince the AIA board of directors that the ASC/AIA chapter system was the foundation for the AIA and for the promotion of future generations entering architecture.
-Final remarks made by student president Charles Jones (University of Arizona) on this matter foreshadow what is to become.
-In his speech to the General Session of the AIA on April 22, 1960, he states, "The students have no desire to make this organization so large that it becomes completely out of hand."
+Student president Charles Jones (University of Arizona) gave a speech to the General Session of the AIA on April 22, 1960, stating, "The students have no desire to make this organization so large that it becomes completely out of hand."
 However, the organization did grow.
-At the 1970 AIA Convention student president Taylor Culver (Howard University) leads a student revolt.
-Minutes of the meeting report that Culver and his fellow students take over the podium held by the AIA president and display their strength and solidarity in numbers.
+At the 1970 AIA Convention, student president Taylor Culver (Howard University) led a student revolt.
+Minutes of the meeting reported that Culver and his fellow students took over the podium held by the AIA president.

-The strength of the organization continues to grow in all directions, and the responsibilities of the officers coincide.
-In 1972, two-term student president Fay D'Avignon (Boston Architectural Center) is elected as the first female president of the organization, and also becomes the first ASC/AIA officer to take full-time responsibilities in Washington, DC.
-This marks a new phase in the organization's efforts to become an autonomous voice of architectural students.
-This is a significant point when professionals and the AIA relinquish responsibilities to the ASC/AIA in many affairs that directly impact students.
-As a result, ASC/AIA develops into a unified national voice for students.
-The number of local chapters increases steadily as does the general membership.
-With the extra workload, it is clear that the vice president is also needed on a full-time basis in Washington, DC.
-In 1975 president Ella Hall (North Carolina State University) and vice president Steve Biegel (Syracuse University) become the first ASC/AIA national officers to work full-time in the National Office in Washington, D.C., as a team.
-The term for the national officers also changes to the July–June schedule, parallel to academic schedules.
+In 1972, two-term student president Fay D'Avignon (Boston Architectural Center) was elected the first female president of the organization, becoming the first ASC/AIA officer to take full-time responsibilities in Washington, DC.
+With increasing membership, the vice president was also found to be needed on a full-time basis in Washington, DC.
+In 1975 president Ella Hall (North Carolina State University) and vice president Steve Biegel (Syracuse University) became the first ASC/AIA national officers to work full-time in the National Office in Washington, D.C.
+The term for the national officers also changed to the July–June schedule, parallel to academic schedules.